Stabat Mater (Szymanowski): Origin and performances

 In 1924 Princess Edmond de Polignac requested "a piece for soloists, choir, orchestra (perhaps with Polish text): a kind of Polish Requiem."
 Teresa Chylińska indicates Szymanowski's intentions for the piece in response to the request: "a type of peasant Requiem, something peasant and ecclesiastical, naively devotional, a sort of prayer for souls, a mixture of simple-minded religion, paganism and a certain austere peasant realism."
 But Szymanowski and the princess lost touch.

 Late the same year, however, thoughts about such a composition were revived when Warsaw industrialist Bronisław Krystall asked Szymanowski for a work in memory of his late wife.
-Circumstances in the composer's own life also served as an catalyst.
+Circumstances in the composer's own life also served as a catalyst.
 Upon the death of his niece, Alusia Bartoszewiczówna, in January 1925, the composer spent time consoling his sister, subsequently choosing to set the Stabat mater text, reflecting as it does the "grieving mother."
 External factors served as motivation too, including financial need, although there is no evidence of the composer receiving compensation for this work.

-The Stabat mater was premiered on January 11, 1929, in Warsaw, conducted by Grzegorz Fitelberg.
+The Stabat Mater was premiered on January 11, 1929, in Warsaw, conducted by Grzegorz Fitelberg.
 Its American premiere came two years later at Carnegie Hall, performed by Berthe Erza, Hugh Ross, Nelson Eddy, and others.
 The score was published by Universal Edition in Vienna.